These dopamine supplements are the safest, most effective way to boost dopamine levels, helping problems with anxiety, depression, stress, and memory.

-It facilitates neurotransmitter activity and increases the number of neurotransmitter receptors, allowing the brain to optimize its use of mood-boosting brain chemicals including dopamine.
-(76)
+It facilitates neurotransmitter activity and increases the number of neurotransmitter receptors, allowing the brain to optimize its use of mood-boosting brain chemicals, including dopamine.

-Vitamin B6 is an important co-factor that’s essential for dopamine synthesis.
-(77)
+Vitamin B6 is an important cofactor that’s essential for dopamine synthesis.

-Lastly, there are few substances on the planet that do as much dopamine boosting as caffeine.
+Lastly, there are few substances that do as much dopamine-boosting as caffeine.

 Caffeine is the most popular mind-altering substance in the world.

-Unquestionably, many people with low dopamine self-medicate with caffeine, and this is not necessarily a bad thing.
+Many people with low dopamine levels self-medicate with caffeine, and this is not necessarily a bad thing.

 Caffeine works by blocking the neurotransmitter adenosine which signals that you are tired, leading to a stimulant effect.